 The most important verbs in French

 As a complete beginner in French, there are 4 verbs that you need to master, at the present tense.
-There is no mastering verbs without knowing the pronouns used, here’s an image to help you memorise the French personal pronouns:
+There are no mastering verbs without knowing the pronouns used, here’s an image to help you memorize the French personal pronouns:

 Il / elle estNous sommes

 Ils / elles sont

 They (masc.) / They are (fem.)